-Pop-up stores are a trendy and popular face of retail in the UK.
+Pop-up stores are the trendy and popular face of retail.
 More and more brands are cashing in on short-term to expand their presence, drive sales, and announce limited-time items or collaborations.
 With so much to gain from investing in a short-term presence, the planning process is just as crucial as the execution.
 Whether it be for a week or a few months duration, setting up a pop-up store is simple.
 Here are 5 tips to keep in mind to make sure your pop-up is a success and the preparation runs smoothly.

 - Define your objective